facebook/react-native-website/docs/flatlist-on-viewable-items-changed.md

 export default App;
 ```

-`onViewableItemsChanged` should be used together with [`ViewabilityConfig`](flatlist#viewabilityconfig). `ViewabilityConfig` is the configuration for you to custom when the `onViewableItemsChanged` is called.
-A `onViewableItemsChanged` is called when its corresponding `ViewabilityConfig`'s conditions are met.
+`onViewableItemsChanged` should be used together with [`ViewabilityConfig`](flatlist#viewabilityconfig). `ViewabilityConfig` is the configuration you customize when the `onViewableItemsChanged` is called. `onViewableItemsChanged` is called when its corresponding `ViewabilityConfig`'s conditions are met.

 ```jsx
  <FlatList